evanoshea21/brotherhood/README.md

 * S3 bucket for user image uploads (profile pic)

 ## Primary Challenge
 * Registering users effectively on all Databases and Cloud services.
-Required a proper ordering the "domino effect" of async operations to successfully upload user credentials to firebase, s3, and MySQL.
+Required a proper ordering of async operations to successfully upload user credentials to firebase, s3, and MySQL.
 * Keeping resource consumption down for image uploads
 * Implementing image upload feature that allowed the user to crop their image.